 Chairs can be rented for $5 each and 6-foot tables for $15; these must be pre-ordered when registering for a booth.
 Units may bring tables and chairs.
 Tables and chairs will not be available for rent the day of the event.
 All materials must be carried; trailers are not be allowed inside.
 Bring dollies or wagons to carry supplies.
 Electrical outlets are available for $110 per single outlet (indoor booths only).
 These outlets are 115 - VAC, 10 amp circuits and will not handle coffee pots or hot plates.
 Electricity must be ordered when signing up for a booth.

-Outdoor Booths: Outdoor booths are free, and are available in one size (12'x15') on pavement.
+Outdoor Booths: Outdoor booths are free, and are available in one size (12'x15') on the pavement.
 Bring sandbags to hold down canopies; stakes or spikes cannot be used on the pavement.
 All fires must be in elevated fireplaces.
-Propane is not allowed due to city regulations.
 Cooking areas will be designated.
 Bring your own chairs and tables.
 For more information, read the safety guidelines.

 Scout Fair Booth Judging